 Under California law, spousal support is not permanent.
 Though, the duration of this court order can vary depending on numerous factors.
 Commonly, the duration of spousal support depends on the amount of time that a couple is married.
 The purpose of spousal support is to provide financial support to a former spouse while that individual commits to becoming self-sufficient and financially independent.
 Under some circumstances, a court may order an individual to pay temporary spousal support until the conclusion of divorce proceedings.
+A spousal support attorney in California can help.

 On the other hand, the court can also order that a person makes regular spousal support payments, which is otherwise known as permanent spousal support.
 There is a striking difference between both forms of spousal support.
 Keep reading to learn more about the core concepts of both spousal support types in California.